Last updated August 2022

 Is there a thesis or dissertation requirement to graduate from the program?

 No. Students in our program must take and successfully complete the Capstone courses to meet graduation requirements.

 Can I apply for the Reader (Grader)/TA/RA positions?

 Yes, you may apply for these positions.
 However, first priority will be given to MS and PhD students.

 No. However, since we are a professional program, we strongly support internship experience.
-Students with significant prior work or internship experience may forgo the internship, but should consult with our career counselor first.
+Students with significant prior work or internship experience may forgo the internship, but should consult with our career counselors first.

-All MCS student are automatically charged for and enrolled in the UC Graduate Student Health Insurance Plan.
-If you are covered by another health insurance plan that complies with UC’s waiver criteris, you may apply for a waiver.
+All MCS students are automatically charged for and enrolled in the UC Graduate Student Health Insurance Plan.
+If you are covered by another health insurance plan that complies with UC’s waiver criteria, you may apply for a waiver.

-Yes, MCS students can take advantage of UCI career fairs, and the program has a dedicated technology career counselor, so students in this program will have extra assistance for finding the best employment opportunities and careers.
+Yes, MCS students can take advantage of UCI career fairs.
+The program also has a dedicated career development team so students in this program will have extra assistance for finding the best employment opportunities and careers.

 Yes.
 The Career Development team will offer career-related workshops and will also be available throughout the program for one-on-one coaching sessions.